 What is the Fordyce Emotions Questionnaire?

-Happiness is a subjective term, that is both personal and unique to each individual.
+Happiness is a subjective term that is both personal and unique to each individual.
 There is a variety of self-report questionnaires that are used to quantify our happiness levels.
-It is important to identify where our happiness is at now, so we target where we want to go.
+It is important to identify where our happiness is at now, so we can target where we want to go.
 Happy people are linked to being more equipped to adopt healthy lifestyles and handle life's challenges (Sutton, 2019).

 The following is the scale used for part one: